montesmariana/montesmariana.github.io/_site/NephoVis/README.txt

     and where the values are the x and y coordinates of the tokens in said model.
     Missing tokens (present in only some models) should have coordinates 0.0 (and will be there until we come up with an alternative).
 - columns with variables to filter and color-, shape- or sizecode the scatterplot
-- columns with context, prefixed by '_'
+- columns with context, prefixed by '_ctxt.'
-    There are some commented lines in the script that generate a button for 'contexts' and a dropdown for the options Right now, they are commented and replaced by a dropdown with options tailored for the model (5:5 window for a 5:5 model, for instance)
+    There are some commented lines in the script that generate a button for 'contexts' and a dropdown for the options Right now, they are commented and replaced by a dropdown with options tailored for the model (5:5 window for a 5:5 model, for instance),
-    The tailoring is sensitive to the name of my models right now, but it's quite straightforward to comment those lines (they are signed in the script) and uncomment the ones for normal context
+    * 'model' has to be a variable that starts with '_ctxt.' where the rest of the name matches the beginning of the name of the model
+    * 'raw' has to be a variable that starts with '_ctxt.' and ends with '.raw' where the rest of the name matches the beginning of the name of the model
+    * 'cues' has to be a variable that starts with '_ctxt.' and ends with '.cues' where the rest of the name matrches the beginning of the name of the model
+- columns with semicolon-separated contextwords, prefixed by '_cws.', where the rest of the name matches the beginning of the name of the model

 5. WHAT SHOULD THE INDEX LOOK LIKE?
 Whatever you like.
 What you need, mainly, is an easy way to access the following url: